-"The Designated Safeguarding Lead should take lead responsibility for safeguarding and child protection (including online safety) ... this lead responsibility should not be delegated" Keeping Children Safe in Education 2021.
+"The Designated Safeguarding Lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) ... this lead responsibility should not be delegated" Keeping Children Safe in Education 2021.

-- Where the online-safety coordinator is not the named DSL or Deputy DSL, ensure there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised - Ensure ALL staff undergo safeguarding and child protection training (including online safety) at induction and that this is regularly updated - Liaise with the Headteacher and Chair of Governors to ensure that ALL Governors undergo safeguarding and child protection training (including online safety) at induction to enable them to provide strategic challenge and oversight into policy and practice and that this is regularly updated - Work with the HT and technical staff to review protections for pupils in the home and remote-learning procedures, rules and safeguards - Ensure an effective approach to online safety that enables the school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate. - Take day to day responsibility for online safety issues and be aware of the potential for serious child protection concerns - Be mindful of using appropriate language and terminology around children when managing concerns, including avoiding victim-blaming language [ see spotlight.lgfl.net for a resource to use with staff on how framing things linguistically can have a safeguarding impact, and some expressions we use might be unhelpful ] - Work closely with SLT, staff and technical colleagues to complete an online safety audit (including technology in use in the school) - Work with the DPO and Governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest developments in online safety and undertake PREVENT awareness training - Review and update this policy, Acceptable Use Policies and the strategy on which they are based - Receive regular updates in online safety issues and legislation and be aware of local trends - Ensure that online safety education is embedded across the curriculum in line with the statutory RSHE guidance - Promote an awareness and commitment to online safety throughout the school community, with a strong focus on parents - Communicate regularly with SLT and the nominated Safeguarding Governor to discuss current issues (anonymised) and review incident logs and filtering/change control logs and discuss how filtering and monitoring work have been functioning/helping.
+- Where the Online Safety Lead is not the named DSL or DDSL, ensure there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised - Ensure ALL staff undergo safeguarding and child protection training (including online safety which incorporates filtering and monitoring guidance) at induction and that this is regularly updated safecpd.lgfl.net - Liaise with the Headteacher and Chair of Governors to ensure that ALL Governors undergo safeguarding and child protection training (including online safety) at induction to enable them to provide strategic challenge and oversight into policy and practice and that this is regularly updated - Ensure an effective approach to online safety that enables the school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate. - Take lead responsibility for webfiltering and monitoring of the school's internet usage and systems - Have an understanding and review, along with the school's IT technicians, the Headteacher and Web Filtering Governor, the school's systems for filtering and monitoring use of the school's internet and the devices that are using it.
+This understanding also includes knowing what is blocked or allowed for whom, when, and how as per KCSIE.
+KCSIE Webfiltering | LGFL - In consultation with the Headteacher, IT technicians and the Web Filtering Governor, undertake regular filtering and monitoring checks of the school's internet usage and report to the Governing Board.
+In doing so, review incident logs and filtering/change control logs and discuss how filtering and monitoring work and have been functioning/helping LGfL's Safeguarding Shorts: Filtering for DSLs and SLT - Take day to day responsibility for online safety issues and be aware of the potential for serious child protection concerns - Work closely with SLT, staff and technical colleagues to complete an online safety audit (including technology in use in the school) - Work with the DPO and Governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest developments in online safety and undertake PREVENT awareness training prevent.lgfl.net - Review and update this policy, Acceptable Use Policies and the strategy on which they are based - Receive regular updates in online safety issues and legislation and be aware of local trends LGfL safeguarding newsletter - Ensure that online safety education is embedded across the curriculum in line with the statutory RSHE guidance - Promote an awareness and commitment to online safety throughout the school community, with a strong focus on parents parentsafe.lgfl.net